unow0517/42_CPP_04/README.md

 ### `override`
 override is not required as long as the function to be overriden was defined `virtual`, but it is highly recommended because it improves code safety and clarity by ensuring that the method is properly overriding a base class virtual method.

+### what's the point to user `virtual` and `override`?
+It doesn't decrease the number of code I have to write, since I have to define the behavior to override.
+But **they enable behavior where a derived class can replace or "override" methods from a base class**.